janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Job

-A job is a collection of Mappings that can be executed with an input Data Model that contains data that make use of the utilised input [[#Attribute Path]]s of the mappings.
+A job is a collection of Mappings that can be executed with an input Data Model that contains data that make use of the utilised input [[Glossary#Attribute Path]]s of the mappings.
 Mappings from a job are independent from an input data model and an output data model.
 A job can be configured to a concrete Task with an input data model and an output data model, i.e., a job can be instantiated/utilised by a bunch of tasks.

 alternative names: data processing workflow, data transformation workflow
 note: job is also used in more abstract descriptions (context), where a job refers to both the job and the task(s) that utilise the job